digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-7.md

 * Have been working on the cloud version of the aplication.
 The details about it are on the respective item of the new sub-project status reports at the bottom of the page.
 * Working on a new project proposal where Digital Twins and Model-Based Design are used in the development of Human-machine systems.

-#### Jim Woodcock
+#### Nick
-* Started working on a language for describing discrepancies in observed and expected data (tolerances).
-The first step is to conduct a literature survey, and I've collected some good background papers.
+* Continuing refinement of the FMI2 static model and discussion with FMI Standard folk on their issue tracker.
+Small updates to the VDM model as a result (and new builds of the VDMCheck tool released).
+* Created a combinatorial test for the dynamic semantic model in order to exercise the API (and therefore test the model constraints).
+Several enhancements and corrections made to the dynamic model as a result.
+This currently only covers the CoSimulation API; ModelExchange will follow.

 #### Stakeholder 3
 * Discussion Point 1